Biden says he supports filibuster exception for abortion rights legislation - NewsBreak

 Schumer held a floor vote in May on a bill that would have codified a nationwide right to an abortion, but it couldn’t get past the chamber’s 60-vote legislative filibuster.

-The post Biden says he supports filibuster exception for abortion rights legislation appeared first on Nebraska Examiner .
+The post Biden says he supports filibuster exception for abortion rights legislation appeared first on Idaho Capital Sun .

 Comments / 0